Close Button

 • Set yourself up for success (start at a comfortable level then gradually increase your walking distance as you become stronger)

-• Make walking enjoyable (take your dog for a walk, listen to music etc)
+• Make walking enjoyable (take your dog for a walk, listen to music, call a friend etc)

-• Vary your routine (plan routes over different terrain, walk at different times of the day, find a change of scenery)
+• Vary your routine by planning routes over different terrain or walking at different times of the day

 • Make it a habit (use the stairs instead of the lift, make it a routine after every meal)